Skip to contentSkip to navigationSkip to topbar

 The Signaling Region:

-• It is the ingress / egress point for the Participant's signaling traffic and Twilio's cloud.
+• Is the ingress/egress point for the Participant's signaling traffic and Twilio's cloud.

-• The Participant's TLS encryption session is terminated at the edge Server.
+• The Participant's TLS encryption session terminates at the edge Server.

 The Media Region:

-• It is the location of the Server where media processing takes place.
+• Is the location of the Server where media processing takes place.

-• Each Participant's DTLS encryption session is terminated at the Server.
+• Each Participant's DTLS encryption session terminates at the server.

 Unless there are legal or compliance reasons, developers should select the region having less latency with a Participant as the Signaling Region of that Participant.

-For the Media Region, we recommend to use the region minimizing the average latency to all the Group Room Participants.
-Many times it's not possible to have prior knowledge of a participant's location.
+For the Media Region, we recommend using the region minimizing the average latency to all the Room's Participants.
+Many times it's not possible to have prior knowledge of a Participant's location.
 In that case, a simple rule of thumb that typically works is to select the region closest to the first Participant.

 Applying these recommendations may be complex and sometimes developers prefer Twilio to select the region on their behalf.
 This can be achieved using GLL (Global Low Latency).